 Just imagine a world whereby all people live together peacefully as a united community.
 Just imagine all the 55 separate countries in Africa coming together to form one big community.
 Imagine a United States of Africa and imagine the power and strength such a unity could bring.
-Just imagine Africa without all these meaningless borders.
+Imagine Africa without all these meaningless borders.
 Just imagine Africa whereby goods and services flow freely from one state to another.

-Anytime I hear about a United States of Africa, I remember Kwame Nkrumah the first president of Ghana and the late Muammar Gaddafi of Libya.
-Kwame Nkrumah of Ghana preached about a United States of Africa and worked very hard to achieve this goal but unfortunately, he was eliminated even before he could say it loud and clear.
-Despite the numerous war crimes in his name, the late Muammar Gaddafi was another great believer in this idea of a United States of Africa.
+Anytime I hear about a "United States of Africa", I remember Kwame Nkrumah the first president of Ghana and the late Muammar Gaddafi of Libya.
+Kwame Nkrumah of Ghana preached about a "United States of Africa" and worked very hard to achieve this goal but unfortunately, he was eliminated even before he could say it loud and clear.
+Despite the numerous war crimes in his name, the late Muammar Gaddafi was another great believer in this idea of a "United States of Africa".
 Although he couldn't do much to achieve this goal, he believed in it and preached about it at least towards the end of his reign as the "King of kings" of Africa.

 Nigeria is Africa's most populous country and a "mini" United States on its own with about 36 different states living together.
-Muammar Gaddafi is a great believer in a United Africa so I thought Moammar Gaddafi would love such a "unity" in Nigeria.
+Muammar Gaddafi was a great believer in a United Africa so I thought Moammar Gaddafi would love such a "unity" in Nigeria.
 However, somewhere in 2010, Moammar Gaddafi the believer in Unity made a very strange suggestion.
 According to Gaddafi, Nigeria must be divided into two separate countries.
 What on earth could make such a great believer in Unity say such a thing?

 There is a similar situation in Nigeria.
 Throughout history, there've been several clashes between Muslims in the northern parts of Nigeria and Christians in the south and anytime such clashes arise, 100s if not thousands of innocent people loose their lives.
 Meanwhile, greater part of Nigeria's wealth lies in the south and dividing Nigeria into two would rather worsen the already bad situation in the north.
 The northern parts of Nigeria remain the poorest parts in the entire country and separating the poorer north from the richer south would just worsen the already bad situation.

 Right now in Nigeria, an Islamic extremist group (terrorist group) by name Boko Haram continues to terrorize the few Christians in the north.
 Not just Christians, Boko haram even terrorizes their own people all in the name of making their voices heard and what does Boko haram want?
 According to Boko haram (which means western education is evil), they need an independent northern state.
 In other words, Nigeria must be divided into two separate countries with Muslims in the north and Christians in the South just like in Sudan and Boko Haram has sworn to continue fighting until they achieve their aim.
-100s of innocent people have lost their lives since the beginning of this year.
+Thousands of innocent people have lost their lives since the beginning of this year.
 Several homes, cars, factories, etc. have been destroyed in the north and it is not the first time this is happening in Nigeria.
 It is becoming very common in Nigeria today.

 Division is not the best solution especially in these modern times.
 However, in situations where there seem to be no other available options, division appears to be the only solution.
-Although not yet the most populous answer in Nigeria today, division continues to gain roots in the hearts and minds of people who are already sick and tired of these several clashes.
+Although not yet the most populous answer in Nigeria today, division continues to gain roots in the hearts and minds of the people who are already sick and tired of these several clashes.
 It is true quality education is the answer to most of our questions.
 It is true education is the key to solving most of these problems but until good education gains roots in the hearts and minds of all Africans, division shall always remain an option in Africa.